EliTimeless/notes-app-new/README.md

-📝 Todo List React App
+📝 Notes React App

-Welcome to the Todo List React App repository!
+Welcome to the Notes React App repository!
 This project is a simple and intuitive todo list application built using React.
 You can manage your daily tasks by adding and deleting them.

 📝 Live Demo